On Dimension-Varying Control Systems: A Universal State Space Approach: Hierarchical Networks

 Now if $\Sigma^i_j$ is active, the approximate mode becomes

-To see the dynamics of aggregated systems $\Omega^i_j$ can be approximated by their nominated system $\Omega^i$, we use a numerical example to demonstrate this.
+To see that the dynamics of aggregated systems $\Omega^i_j$ can be approximated by their nominal system $\Omega^i$, we use a numerical example to demonstrate this.
 First, we introduce a linear approximation, which was introduced by \cite{che19b}, (see also \cite{che23} page 187-188).

 \begin{prp} \begin{itemize} \item[(i)] Consider a linear system